Understanding Aromaticity. Experimental and computational studies

 Stanger, A. “Using NICS-scan for quantitative determination of ring currents”, J. Org.
 Chem.2010, 75, 2281-2288.

-NICS-scan (J. Org.
+NICS-scan prodedures ((a) J. Org.
 Chem.
-2006, 71, 883-893), the σ-only model (J. Org.
+2006, 71, 883-893, (b) J. Phys.
 Chem.
+A. 2019, 123, 3922-3927, (c) ChemPhysChem, 2023, 24, e202300080), the σ-only model (J. Org.
+Chem.
 2010, 75, 2281-2288) and the NICS-XY-scan (Chem.
 Eur.
-J., 2014, 20, 5673-5688) are useful methods to determine the presence of diatropic and paratropic ring currents (aromaticity and antiaromaticity), local and global.
+J., 2014, 20, 5673-5688) are useful methods to determine the presence of diatropic and paratropic ring currents, especially those resulting from only the p electrons (aromaticity and antiaromaticity), local and global.

-Using Aroma circumvents the need to manually build the appropriate input files and saves the user the difficulty of manually handling vast amounts of numerical data, making the use of the NICS-scan, the σ-only model and NICS-XY-scan easy and accessible.
+Using Aroma circumvents the need to manually build the appropriate input files and saves the user the difficulty of manually handling vast amounts of numerical data, making the use of the NICS-scans, the σ-only model and NICS-XY-scan easy and accessible.

 It can automatically perform (on request) geometry optimization and a frequencies calculation.

-It automatically generates an input NICS-scan file for user-defined rings (and bonds and atoms in the case of NICS-XY-scan) using a user-defined BQ range and step size (defaults are 0-3.9 Å and 0.1 Å, respectively), as well as σ-only input files, and subsequently runs the appropriate Gaussian jobs.
+It automatically generates input NICS-scan files for user-defined rings (and bonds and atoms in the case of NICS-XY-scan) using a user-defined BQ (or H: in Orca) range ((defaults are 0-3.9 Å, 2-5 Å) and step size (defaults is 0.1 Å), as well as σ-only input files, and subsequently runs the appropriate Gaussian and Orca jobs.

-In addition to the standard Gaussian output files, Aroma generates text files that contain all the NICS-scan data, and, if NCS and/or σ-only model procedures are requested, also text files that contain the π-MOs contributions to each of the BQs’ chemical shifts and the NICS-scan results for the model.
+In addition to the standard Gaussian/Orca output files, Aroma generates text files that contain all the NICS-scan data, and, if NCS and/or σ-only model procedures are requested, also text files that contain the π-MOs contributions to each of the BQs’ chemical shifts and the NICS-scan results for the model.
+These files can be read by standard software (such as MS-Excel, OriginLab) for the analyses.

 To download a Linux-compatible and a Mac-compatible version (source and/or binary) click here.